polyfacet/my-md-log/Programming/BadCode/ManufacturerCode.md

 # The horrible manufacturer code
 <div class='editDate'>Created: 2021-07-01</div>
-<div class='editDate'>Updated: 2021-10-27</div>
+<div class='editDate'>Updated: 2023-03-03</div>

-This is probably the worst piece of code i encountered.
+This is probably the worst piece of code I encountered.
 And I was supposed to add support for a new template.

 ``` java
 public class MatchingTemplatesTag extends TagSupport {